Scholarships

 What is the Opportunity Scholarship?

 The Opportunity Scholarship can be used to cover up to 100% of tuition and required fees at any New Mexico public college or university.
+The Opportunity Scholarship requires no application and automatically applies to students who are eligible.
+The main focus of this scholarship is to give funding to return learners who are coming back or starting higher education after at least two years after your last semester.

 What is Tuition-Free College?